What Is PMI Insurance And How Do I Avoid It?

 PMI is easier to remove than MIP and guarantee fees.
-Typically, PMI is eligible for cancellation once the home’s LTV is 80% or less.
+Typically, PMI is eligible for cancellation once the LTV on the original loan is 80% or less.
 By law, it must be removed once the home’s LTV reaches 78% based on the original payment schedule at closing, depending on the occupancy and unit type.

 If the residence is a single-family primary home or second home, your mortgage insurance will be canceled automatically in one of the following scenarios (whichever happens first):